Home/Blog/Well-Being/General Awareness/Covaxin vs Covishield – A Detailed Comparison – Efficiency, Side Effects and Much More!

 Frequently Asked Questions (FAQs)

-Both Covishield and Covaxin are effective and widely used in India.
+Both Covishield and Covaxin are widely used and play a significant role in India’s COVID-19 vaccination program.

 Which COVID-19 vaccine is the safest?

-Covaxin has been shown to be safe through clinical trials and widespread use.
-However, trials are still ongoing to determine its safety and adverse effects.
+Covaxin has been proven safe through clinical trials and widespread use.
+Ongoing monitoring continues to ensure its safety and effectiveness.

 Is Covishield safe?